No one wants Rösti's new law

 Until now, the digital space in Switzerland has resembled a lawless laissez-faire.
 Global tech companies were able to operate according to their own, often opaque rules.

-This is set to change over the next few years: Last year, the Federal Council proposed a law to correct the power imbalance.
+This is set to change over the next few years: Last year, the Federal Council proposed a law with which it wants to correct the power imbalance.

 Interested parties, political parties and associations had until this week to comment on the proposal.
 An initial look at the reactions shows: The Federal Council's draft law is not going down well everywhere.
 There are calls for even stricter rules - and at the same time fears of state paternalism. blue News explains what is at stake.